-2.1 The City recognizes the Union as the "Exclusive Representative" of all employees of the Electric Department of the City who hold a classification listed on Exhibit "A" of this Memorandum of Understanding.
+2.1 The City recognizes the Union as the "Exclusive Representative" of all employees of the Power Production Unit of the Electric Department of the City who hold a classification listed on Exhibit "A" of this Memorandum of Understanding.
 The provisions of this Memorandum of Understanding hereinafter set forth shall apply only to those employees of the City of Redding for whom Local Union 1245 is the established exclusive representative.

-2.2 Official representatives of Union will be permitted access to City property to confer with City employees on matters of employer-employee relations but such representatives shall not interfere with work in progress without agreement of Management.
+2.2 Official representatives of the Union will be permitted access to City property to confer with City employees on matters of employer-employee relations but such representatives shall not interfere with work in progress without agreement of Management.